randommm/rabbitmq-website/site/oauth2.md

 - `scope_prefix`
 - `additional_scopes_key`
 - `resource_server_type`
-- `oauth_provider_id` - This is the identifier of the OAuth provider, configured in RabbitMQ, which provides all the settings to contact the Authorization server in order to discover all its endpoints, such as the `jwks_uri` to download the signing keys to validate the token.
+- `oauth_provider_id` - This is the identifier of the OAuth provider, configured in RabbitMQ, which provides all the settings to contact the authorization server in order to discover all its endpoints, such as the `jwks_uri` to download the signing keys to validate the token.
 If this setting is omitted, RabbitMQ looks up the default Authorization Provider's id in the setting `auth_oauth2.default_oauth_provider`.
 And if it is also omitted, RabbitMQ uses `auth_oauth2.issuer` or `auth_oauth2.jwks_url` to download the signings keys to validate the token.

 The list of supported resource servers is the combination of `auth_oauth2.resource_servers` and `auth_oauth2.resource_server_id`.
 You can use both or only one of them.